ThinkingBeyond/BeyondAI-2024/nayra-priyam/README.md

 # Conclusion

 In this research, we systematically explored the effects of key parameters—activation function, learning rate, and step size—on the performance of a Multi-Layer Perceptron (MLP) model.
-By optimizing each parameter iteratively, we identified the closest as possible to ideal configuration: the **Sigmoid activation function**, a **learning rate of 0.001**, and a **step size of 20**.
-This combination yielded the most effective model in terms of performance and convergence.
+By optimizing each parameter iteratively, this configuration: **Sigmoid activation function**, a **learning rate of 0.001**, and a **step size of 20**, yielded the least final loss value compared to the other combinations.

 The results emphasize the critical role of parameter tuning in neural network design.
-Even small adjustments can have a significant impact on model behavior and effectiveness, making systematic experimentation essential for achieving optimal results.
+Even small adjustments can have a significant impact on model behavior and effectiveness, making systematic experimentation essential for achieving better results.

 # References